neymarsabin/coffee-strength/readme.md

 %% 7.
 If bean is Everest Bold and brew duration is medium and temperature is high, then coffee is strong. %%
 %% 8.
 If bean is Everest Bold and brew duration is long, then coffee is extra strong. %%
 %% 9.
 If bean is Everest Bold and brew duration is very long, then coffee is extra strong. %%
 %% 10.
-If bean is Kanchanjunga Dark and brew duration is very long and temperatue is high, then cofee is extra strong. %%
+If bean is Kanchanjunga Dark and brew duration is very long and temperatue is high, then coffee is extra strong. %%
 %% 11.
 If bean is Kanchanjunga Dark and brew duration is medium, then coffee is strong. %%
 %% 12.
 If bean is Kanchanjunga Dark and brew duration is long and temperature is low, then coffee is strong. %%
 %% 13.
 If bean is Kanachanjunga Dark and brew duration is very long, then coffee is extra strong. %%